Documentation

 • Claude Opus 4.8 NEW in v1.13.0: Anthropic's latest and most capable Opus — the Claude option everywhere, across Agent Mode, chat, and the apply-diff path, with summarized thinking streaming live in the UI.
 Opus 4.8 also introduces the XHigh effort tier between High and Max (Low → Med → High → XHi → Max), Anthropic's recommended starting point for long-horizon coding and agentic runs.
 (Kimi K2.6 is the default in v2.0; pick Opus 4.8 from the model selector when you want it.)

-• Agent Mode on every provider NEW in v2.0: All five providers — Claude, Gemini, Kimi, Grok, and GPT — now drive the full Agent Mode tool loop (Read, Glob, Grep, Bash, WebSearch, WebFetch, sub-Agent) with human-reviewed file writes.
+• Agent Mode on every model family UPDATED in v2.8.3: Claude, Gemini, Kimi, GLM, Grok, and GPT now drive the full Agent Mode tool loop (Read, Glob, Grep, Bash, WebSearch, WebFetch, sub-Agent) with human-reviewed file writes.

 • Chat Mode: A fast, no-tools Q&A lane for quick questions and snippets, available on any model.